 We manage our time, talent, and financial resources responsibly.
 We are dedicated to the success of TVH.

 The grand opening of Teton Valley Hospital occurred in 1939.
 The building construction was a federal government Works Progress Administration (WPA) project.
 It took the combined efforts of everyone within the community to raise sufficient funds to adequately furnish the 4-bed hospital.
-In all, over $40,000 was donated through a variety of creative methods such as auctioning livestock, coal, haircuts, beer and firewood.
+Over $40,000 was donated through a variety of creative methods such as auctioning livestock, coal, haircuts, beer, and firewood.
 One year, school students decided not to buy valentines for each other and instead donate their “card money” toward the hospital.

-TVH was owned by the Church of Jesus Christ of Latter-Day Saints, informally known as the Mormons.
+Teton Valley Health Care (TVHC) was owned by the Church of Jesus Christ of Latter-Day Saints, also known as the Mormons.
 Ownership changed to a county facility in 1965.
-Since then, TVH has undergone two major expansion projects.
-Community contributions have continued to factor significantly in the hospital’s ability to stay current with technological advances and infrastructure renovations.
-In 2013, the organization became a private nonprofit entity, effectively removing itself from taxpayer support.
+In 2013, the organization became an independent nonprofit entity, effectively removing itself from taxpayer support.

-Our community hospital received the federal designation of a Critical Access Hospital in 2002 after it was recognized that our geographic isolation from other medical facilities and our positive impact on life-or-death health emergencies made it clear that 24/7 access to our facility was crucial.
-In 2016, we became the first CAH to earn three advanced-care certifications: Level IV Trauma Center, STEMI II (cardiac emergency care), and Stroke III emergency response expertise.
+TVHC received the federal designation of a Critical Access Hospital in 2002, after it was recognized that our geographic isolation from other medical facilities, and our positive impact on life-or-death health emergencies, meant that 24/7 access to our facility was crucial.
+In 2016, we earned three advanced-care certifications: Level IV Trauma Center, STEMI II (cardiac emergency care), and Stroke III (most complex stroke certification).